 The Society was founded in 1968 and, for more than forty years, has been the principal society for those with a practical interest in, and appreciation of, the visual arts in Canterbury and the surrounding areas.
 Over the years membership has grown to the present level of around 100 members, comprising artists of all levels of ability, including absolute beginners, experienced amateurs, professionals and teachers.

-The Society offers a programme of regular weekly meetings from September through to July each year, which includes talks, demonstrations, practical painting sessions, including life drawing of costume and nude models, critiques and quizzes.
-For full details of the current programme, please go to the 'Programme of events' page.
+The Society offers around forty meetings each year, in two programmes one from September to December and the other from February through to July.
+Each programme includes practical painting sessions, demonstrations, talks and critiques.
+The practical evenings include life drawing of costume and nude models, For full details of the current programme, please go to the 'Programme of events' page.